FtuoilXelrash/CelestialBarrage/README.md

   }
 }
 ```
-- **DamageMultiplier** (float): Global multiplier for all rocket damage (default: 0.5 = 50% damage).
-Applies to all intensity levels.
-Use 0.0 for no damage, 1.0 for full damage, 2.0+ for increased damage
 - **ItemDropMultiplier** (float): Global multiplier for all item drop quantities across all intensity levels (default: 1.0 = 100%).
 Scales the min/max ranges for all dropped items.
 Use 0.5 for 50% drops, 2.0 for double drops, etc.

 Below are the default configurations for each intensity level: